Botanic Garden of the Jagiellonian University: Collections

-Since the mid-nineteenth century, mainly because of botanist Joseph Warszewicz (1812–1866) travel to the Central and South America, it begins to be developed collection of plants and orchids.
+Since the mid-nineteenth century, mainly because of botanist Józef Warszewicz (1812–1866) travel to the Central and South America, it begins to be developed collection of plants and orchids.
 Today it is the oldest and largest collection of its kind in Poland, with about 500 species.

 State collection was changing depending on the political situation of the country and the development of science in the Jagiellonian University.
 At the end of the eighteenth century in the garden, there were about three thousand plant species, especially useful.
-Collection of plants declined in the early nineteenth century, and it was only in the 1820s under the direction of Luigi Estreicher (1786–1852) that it was rebuilt.
-The garden gained particular fame in the 1860s, at the time of Ignatius Raphael Czerwiakowski (1808–1882) [7].
+Collection of plants declined in the early nineteenth century, and it was only in the 1820s under the direction of Alojzy Rafał Estreicher (1786–1852) that it was rebuilt.
+The garden gained particular fame in the 1860s, at the time of Ignacy Rafał Czerwiakowski (1808–1882) [7].
 Stock declined in the late nineteenth century, and only Marian Raciborski (1863–1917), explorer of the Polish flora and Java began its restoration in the early twentieth century (founded a new rock garden, the department of genetics and plant variability).
-Its present appearance owes garden Szafer Władysław (1886–1970), one of the Polish botanists.
+Its present appearance owes garden Władysław Szafer (1886–1970), one of the Polish botanists.
 Since 1991 he is the director Bogdan Zemanek, for which management was carried out repairs greenhouses, boilers, College Śniadeckiego and side buildings.

 In 1976, the Botanical Garden was listed as a monument, as a valuable natural monument, a monument to the history of science, art, gardening and culture.

-On 26 May 1983, during the celebrations of the 200th anniversary jubilee of the Botanical Garden, opened a permanent exhibition written by Alicia Zemanek and George Świecimskiego artistic project.
+On 26 May 1983, during the celebrations of the 200th anniversary jubilee of the Botanical Garden, opened a permanent exhibition written by Alicja Zemanek and Jerzy Świecimski artistic project.
 In 1983, he established a nationwide Botany Section of the History of Polish Botanical Society, with its registered office and research program coupled with the activities of the museum.